 Your doctor will conduct a physical exam, look for signs and symptoms of influenza, including H1N1 flu (swine flu), and possibly order a test that detects influenza viruses such as H1N1.

-There are several tests used to diagnose flu, but not everyone who has the flu needs to be tested.
+There are several tests used to diagnose influenza, but not everyone who has the flu needs to be tested.
+Your doctor may diagnose you with influenza based on your signs and symptoms.
 In most cases, knowing that someone has the flu doesn't change the treatment plan.
 Doctors are more likely to use a test to diagnose flu if:

 - You're already in the hospital

 - You're at high risk of complications from the flu

 - You live with someone who is at greater risk of flu complications

 Your doctor may also use a test to determine whether a flu virus is the cause of your symptoms, or if you have or are showing signs of another problem besides the flu, such as: